thecsw/MemePolice_bot/README.md

 Here is a short description of all the source files

-- `analyze.py` - Heavy file on analyzing comments and filling them in needed files
+- `analyze.py` - Heavy file on analyzing comments and filling them in needed files.
-- `blacklist.py` - Contains all the banned keywords that will trigger the bot to respond
+- `blacklist.py` - Contains all the banned keywords that will trigger the bot to respond.
 - `config.example.py` - Just the PRAW (OAuth) credentials for bot initialization.
-- `__main__.py` - The main script that processses everything and has the main loop with threads
+- `main.py` - The main script that processses everything and has the main loop with threads.
-- `message.py` - Different messages that bot will send to users
+- `message.py` - Different messages that bot will send to users.
-- `rude_phrases.py` - Bot's responses to rude replies
+- `rude_phrases.py` - Bot's responses to rude replies.
-- `text_recognition.py` - Returns text read from an image
+- `text_recognition.py` - Returns text read from an image.
-- `utils.py` - Just the logging and other technical stuff
+- `utils.py` - Just the logging and other technical stuff.
+- `__main__.py` - The file that should be executed.

+Here is a short description of .json and .txt files that we have

+- `./users/users.json` - this is a list of offenders with the number of illegal content posted
+- `./data-analyzation/checked.txt` - stores checked comments.
+- `./data-analyzation/words.json` - sotres words and their respective frequency.
+- `./rudeness/checked.txt` - stores old rude replies.
+- `./rudeness/rudeness_log.txt` - stores the logs and other "rude" data.
+- `./violations/violations.json` - stores all the violations.
+- `./logs/log.txt` - stores errors and other debug information.
+- `./logs/violations_log.txt` - debug data for violations.

 ## Built With